 Nitrogen enrichment from human sources threatens coastal waters globally.
 In cooperation with scientists and policymakers in multiple sectors, I assess sources of nitrogen on a watershed basis and champion using economic information on cost effectiveness to prioritize nitrogen mitigation actions.

-I work with stakeholders to generate long-term plans to improve water quality.
+I work with stakeholders to generate long-term plans to improve drinking and surface waters.
 These plans identify shared goals, pollutants of concern, emerging threats, critical habitats, climate vulnerabilities, priority projects, and new partnerships.
-Currently, I am working on the Comprehensive Conservation and Management Plan for the Peconic Estuary Program, and New York's Statewide Nonpoint Source Management Plan.
+Currently, I am working with the State of New Jersey on funding lead service line replacement projects.

 I administer annual grants that fund critical water quality improvement projects.
 This includes all phases of budget development and project management.
 I also help review competitive grant proposals and develop RFPs for environmental services.
 I am diligent in managing long-term, multi-million dollar projects that achieve results.

 Economic Tools for Managing Nitrogen in Coastal Watersheds

 Jewhurst, S. AND M. Mazzotta.
 Economic Tools for Managing Nitrogen in Coastal Watersheds.
 U.S. Environmental Protection Agency, Washington, DC, EPA/600/R-16/036, 2016.

 The Application and Usefulness of Economic Analyses for Water Quality Management in Coastal Areas

 Jewhurst, Sheri L.; Mulvaney, Kate K.; and Mazzotta, Marisa J. (2017) "The Application and Usefulness of Economic Analyses for Water Quality Management in Coastal Areas," Journal of Ocean and Coastal Economics: Vol. 4: Iss.
 1, Article 7.